-None: If 'None' is selected, the DTS signal will be defaulted to the 'Stereo' or 'Surround' settings set forth at the 'PCM' option.
-See discussion below about 'PCM'.
+If "None" is selected, the DTS signal will follow the "Digital" setting set forth at "Other" option under this menu section.
+See discussion below about "Other".

-Please refer to the section 'Listening Mode' at the Main Menu discussions for a description of Stereo Downmix and DTS Neo:6 surround modes.
+Please refer to the section "LISTENING MODE" at the Main Menu discussions for a description of Stereo Downmix and DTS Neo:6 surround modes.